elizabethv0218/about-elizabeth/README.md

 School: High School of Telecommunication Arts and Technology

-Bio: Elizabeth is sixteen years old and a junior in high school.
+Bio: Elizabeth is a sixteen year old junior in high school.
+She participates in the Software Engineering Program.
+She loves listening to music and being with her loved ones.
+She is a Mexican American who tries to excel in all her academics.

 Schedule:
 1. Gym/ AP Physics Lab